sean-akene/Code-Refactor-01/README.md

 ## Edits
 The Horiseon homepage was made more accessible by carrying out the following edits:
-1. Fixing the "Search Engine Optimization" link by adding a link id in the 	html code.
+1. I Fixed the "Search Engine Optimization" link by adding a link id in the 	html code.
 Prior to this fix, the link was completely unresponsive.

-2. Making the page 508 compliant by adding descriptive alt tags to images, and  increasing the font-size of the page.
+2. I Made the page 508 compliant by adding descriptive alt tags to images, and  increased the font-size of the page.
 The main image of the page was also reduced to make the page easier to navigate.
 The alt tag will serve as a written description of the the images.
+I also added meta tags in order to improve Search engine optimization (SEO).

-3. Auditing the code and ensuring that the CSS is more accurate and erasing a few redundant classes and id's in the html code.
+3. I Audited the code and ensuring that the CSS is more accurate and erased a few redundant classes and id's in the html code.
 The CSS stlyesheet was previously a lot longer than it needed to be.